rickhellenthal/DevDays-BotFramework-Workshop/Labs/Lab01.md

 **2.1 Setting up state)**

 -   Currently we are receiving a _'Hello world!'_ message when entering a conversation with the bot.
 Here we want to ask for the name of the user.
-In `DevDaysBot.cs` change the text in the `SendActivityAsync` function to something like: `Hi there, I am the DevDaysBot!
+In `DevDaysBot.cs` change the text in the `SendActivityAsync` function in `OnMembersAddedAsync` to something like: `Hi there, I am the DevDaysBot!
 What's your name?`.

 Ok, so the user is now prompted to enter their name, but how do we store the response?
 For this we will use the [state](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-state?view=azure-bot-service-4.0).